 The technique of using representative or artificial data to reproduce in a model various conditions that are likely to occur in the actual performance of a system.

 (p) Others (please specify)

-2. Inventory
+(2) Inventory

-Inventory refers to the stock of items, component parts and raw materials a company uses in production.
+Inventory refers to all the items, component parts and raw materials a company uses in production to sell in the market to earn a profit.

 (a) Inventory Management